Liver ultrasound (hepatobiliary ultrasound) is the name given to ultrasound that visualizes the liver, gallbladder and biliary tract.

-Hepatobilier Ultrasound is the name given to the ultrasound where the liver, gall bladder and biliary tract are displayed.
-The spleen should also be included in this system.
-At least 8 hours of fasting is required to evaluate these areas by ultrasound.
-Hepatobilier Ultrasound is not a painful method, it does not contain radiation.
-Ultrasound imaging is completed within half an hour - approximately fifteen minutes.
+The spleen should also be evaluated as part of this system.
+At least 8 hours of fasting is required for the evaluation of these areas by ultrasound.
+Hepatobiliary ultrasound is not painful and does not involve radiation.
+Ultrasound imaging is completed in approximately fifteen minutes to half an hour.

-The spleen can grow for reasons of liver growth, but sometimes it can grow without any reason.
-Hepatobilier ultrasound during the spleen must be evaluated.
-In addition to growth, cysts and sometimes rare cancers may occur in the spleen.
-A thorough examination is important to avoid major problems that may occur later.
-Renal ultrasound is not performed during this examination
+The spleen can be enlarged for reasons that cause liver enlargement, but sometimes it can also be enlarged for no reason.
+The spleen must be evaluated during hepatobiliary ultrasound.
+In addition to enlargement, the spleen can sometimes have cysts and, rarely, cancers.
+A detailed examination is important to prevent major problems that may occur later.
+Kidney ultrasound is not performed during this examination.